Jenselme/testsFrameworksTodo/README.rst

       title, there is a svg file containing three icons: view, edit, delete.
 When the use passes the mouse over one icon, it is highlighted.
 If the user clicks on it, the corresponding action happens.
    #.
+Filter todos by status or title
+   #.
+Sort by modification date, creation date

+#.
 Page three: the kaban list.
 This page allows the user to: